HomeFundingProjectsConnected#YoungandBlack Changemakers

 Grantee organisation

-#YoungAndBlack Changemakers is a three-year programme developed and delivered by UK Youth, the Centre for Mental Health and the Diana Award with majority funding from the People’s Postcode Recovery Fund and Comic Relief Changemaker Fund.
+#YoungAndBlack Changemakers was a three-year programme developed and delivered by UK Youth, the Centre for Mental Health and the Diana Award with majority funding from the People’s Postcode Recovery Fund and Comic Relief Changemaker Fund.

 Diana Award logo